Rolf Widerøe

 Rolf Widerøe (11 July 1902 – 11 October 1996) was a Norwegian accelerator physicist who was the originator of many particle acceleration concepts, including the resonance accelerator and the betatron accelerator.

 Early life

 Widerøe was born in Kristiania (now Oslo) in 1902 as a son of the mercantile agent Theodor Widerøe (1868–1947) and Carla Johanne Launer (1875–1971).
 He was a brother of the aviator and entrepreneur Viggo Widerøe who became the founder of the Norwegian airline Widerøe.
-After his A-level exams (Examen artium) in the summer of 1920 at the Halling School in Oslo, Widerøe left for Karlsruhe, Germany, to study electrical engineering.
+After his A-level exams (Examen artium) in the summer of 1920 at the Halling School in Oslo, Widerøe left for the university of Karlsruhe, Germany, to study electrical engineering.

 Betatron accelerator concept

 There he conceived the concept of electromagnetic induction to accelerate electrons, which became the basis of what would be known as betatron.
-This idea was to use a vortex field surrounding a magnetic field to accelerate electrons in a tube.
+This idea was to use a vortex field surrounding a magnetic field for cyclic acceleration of electrons in a tube.

 Return to Germany

 In 1924, he returned to Norway for a short time period, working in a locomotive facility of the Norwegian State Railways, where he fulfilled his 72-day military service.
 He went back to Germany in 1925.
 There he studied at the Technical University at Aachen, where he proposed a thesis in 1927 for an experimental betatron accelerator, incorporating the work of Swedish scientist Gustav Ising of 1924, which was not successful at first.
 Thus, Widerøe instead built a linear accelerator prototype based on Isings proposal and made this the topic of his dissertation under Walter Rogowski.
 In 1928, he relocated to Berlin and started building protective relays during his work at AEG.
 In 1933 Hitler came to power in Germany and Widerøe decided to return to Norway.